The Wind Rises poster

 The inciting incident occurs at 13 minutes when Jiro is hired by Mitsubishi and assigned to the fighter design team, launching his professional career as an aircraft engineer and setting him on the path toward his destiny..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This reveals the protagonist's commitment to Jiro commits fully to designing a revolutionary new fighter plane, choosing to push forward despite technological limitations and political pressures.
+This shows the protagonist's commitment to Jiro commits fully to designing a revolutionary new fighter plane, choosing to push forward despite technological limitations and political pressures.
 He dedicates himself completely to his vision., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 45% of the runtime—arriving early, accelerating into Act IIb complications.
 Significantly, this crucial beat Jiro learns that Nahoko has tuberculosis and is seriously ill.
 This false defeat shadows their relationship with mortality, raising the stakes and marking the end of the purely hopeful phase of the story., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (66% through) represents the emotional nadir.
 Here, Nahoko, knowing she is dying, leaves Jiro to return to the sanitarium without saying goodbye.
-This "whiff of death" represents the loss of love and the realization that beauty and dreams are fleeting., reveals the protagonist at their lowest point.
+This "whiff of death" represents the loss of love and the realization that beauty and dreams are fleeting., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 71% of the runtime.
 In a dream, Caproni asks Jiro if he would choose to live a life without creating airplanes.
 Jiro accepts the tragedy inherent in his choice—that he pursued his dream despite knowing the cost., demonstrating the transformation achieved throughout the journey.